kebasyaty/ramifice/README.md

     to_human_size,
 )

+# Validate Password.
 if is_password("12345678"):
     ...

+# Validate Email address.
 if is_email("kebasyaty@gmail.com"):
     ...

+# Normalizing email address.
+# Use this before requeste to a database.
+# For example, on the login page.
 email: str | None = normal_email("kebasyaty@gmail.com")  # None, if not valid

+# Validate URL address.
 if is_url("https://www.google.com"):
     ...

+# Validate IP address.
 if is_ip("127.0.0.1"):
     ...

+# Validate Color code.
 if is_color("#000"):
     ...

+# Validate Phone number.
 if is_phone("+447986123456"):
     ...

+# Validation of the Mongodb identifier.
 if is_mongo_id("666f6f2d6261722d71757578"):
     ...

+# Get ObjectId from hash string.
 from bson.objectid import ObjectId
 _id: ObjectId | None = hash_to_obj_id("666f6f2d6261722d71757578")

+# Convert number of bytes to readable format.
 size: str = to_human_size(2097152)  # => 2.0 MB

+# Get file size in bytes.
 path = "public/media/default/no_doc.odt"
 size: int = get_file_size(path)  # => 9843
 ```